-To activate and increase chi even more, it is essential to open the mind, eyes and heart and to use intention.
+To activate and increase chi even more, it is essential to open the mind, eyes, and heart and to use intention.
 In the Tao exercises we achieve this by cultivating Yi.
 Yi in Chinese means intention, awareness, mind power and concentration.
 Yi controls and guides chi.
 With our mind we control our thought patterns.
 With our eyes we control the senses of sight, hearing, smell and taste.
-With our heart we control all the organs and the positive and negative emotions associated with them: Kindness and anger in the liver, joy and impatience in the heart, openness and worry in the spleen, courage and sadness in the lungs, and gentleness and fear in the kidneys.
+Our heart controls all the organs and the positive and negative emotions associated with them: Kindness and anger in the liver, joy, and impatience in the heart, openness, and worry in the spleen, courage, and sadness in the lungs, and gentleness and fear in the kidneys.

 All this is controlled by Yi.
 It is the power of mind-eye-heart fused with our intention.
 All good performance in our lives depends on the quality and effectiveness of our chi.
 When the consciousness of mind, eyes and heart combine into one, a precious alchemical mixture is created.

-This meditation practice is part of the shamanistic branch of the Universal Healing Tao© (UHT), the ''UHT Cosmic Healing Qi Gong''.
+This meditation practice is part of the shamanistic branch of the Universal Healing Tao© (UHT) System, the ''UHT Cosmic Healing Qi Gong''.

 Wolfgang Heuhsen UHT Cosmic Healing Senior Teacher

 A complete 4-days workshop video instruction in English and German from Mantak Chia himself you can find under: Cosmic Healing 1 Taoist Shamanism